schneems/non-developers-on-rails/source/02-intro-app.md

 This is a keyword that lets our app know where our view will be rendered.
 When you visit `localhost:3000/users/new` then the yield will be replaced by the contents of `app/views/users/new.html.erb` that we just modified previously.

-Before modifying the layout we will remove the code we just added to the `app/views/users/new.html.erb` file.
+Before modifying the layout, we will remove the code we just added to the `app/views/users/new.html.erb` file.

 ```erb
 :::- file.remove app/views/users/new.html.erb